-The choice of the switching frequency depends on the required dc-to-dc conversion ratio and is limited by the minimum and maximum controllable duty cycle, as shown in Figure 55.
-This is due to the requirement of minimum on time and minimum off time for current sensing and robust operation.
+The choice of the switching frequency depends on the required dc-to-dc conversion ratio and is limited by the minimum and maximum controllable duty cycle, as shown in Figure 58.
+This limitation is due to the requirement of minimum on time and minimum off time for current sensing and robust operation.
 However, the choice is also influenced by whether there is a need for small external components.
-For example, for small, area limited power solutions, higher switching frequencies are required.
+For example, higher switching frequencies are required for small, area limited power solutions.